tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

-httr2 has been under development for the last two years, but this is the first time we've blogged about it because we wanted to wait until we were confident that the API is stable.
-We're now confident that the API is stable, and we're ready to encourage you to use it.
-Most importantly httr2 is now a real package with a wonderful new logo, thanks to a collaborative effort involving Julie Jung, Greg Swineheart, and DALL•E 3.
+httr2 has been under development for the last two years, but this is the first time we've blogged about it because we wanted to wait until we were confident that the interface was stable.
+We're now confident that it is, and we're ready to encourage you to use it whenever you need to talk to a web server.
+Most importantly httr2 is now a "real" package because it has a wonderful new logo, thanks to a collaborative effort involving Julie Jung, Greg Swineheart, and DALL•E 3.

 <div class="highlight">